CHEMISTRY EDUCATION 2021

-Organometallic chemistry is the study of chemical compounds containing at least one chemical bond between a carbon atom of an organic compound and a metal, including alkaline, alkaline earth, transition metal, and other cases.
+Organometallic chemistry is the study of chemical compounds containing at least one chemical bond between a carbon atom of an organic compound and a metal, including alkaline, alkaline earth, transition metal, and sometimes broadened to include metalloids like boron, silicon, and tin, as well.
 Organometallic compounds are widely used both stoichiometrically in research and industrial chemical reactions, as well as in the role of catalysts to increase the rates of such reactions where target molecules include polymers, pharmaceuticals, and many other types of practical products.

 Combinatorial Chemistry comprises chemical synthetic methods that make it possible to prepare a large number (tens to thousands or even millions) of compounds in a single process.
 These compound libraries can be made as mixtures, sets of individual compounds or chemical structures generated by computer software.
 Synthesis of molecules in a combinatorial fashion can quickly lead to large numbers of molecules.
 In its modern form, combinatorial chemistry has probably had its biggest impact in the pharmaceutical industry.
 Researchers attempting to optimize the activity profile of a compound create a 'library' of many different but related compounds.
 Advances in robotics have led to an industrial approach to combinatorial synthesis, enabling companies to routinely produce over 100,000 new and unique compounds per year.